-- serious flooding / leaks (where a bowl cannot be used for the drip)
+- Serious flooding / leaks (where a bowl cannot be used for the drip)

-- total electrical failure
+- Total electrical failure

-- loss of mains water
+- Loss of mains water

-- property no longer secure and/or water tight
+- Property no longer secure and/or water tight

-- or a health and safety risk.
+- Other health and safety risk.

 The emergency service is a ‘make safe’ service, unless the contractor is able to resolve the fault there and then.
 Please note you may be recharged if you call out a contractor on an emergency without good cause.

-- Minor leaks
+- Minor leaks (where the leak is containable)

 - Faulty taps